duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_7_ROS_no_vnc.md

     $ rqt_graph

 This will open up a window that contains all the ROS topics being published, all the ROS nodes running, and it is a very handy tool to understand the relationship between nodes.

+## ROS Troubleshooting

+Symptom: My ros commands are not working.
+I cannot use tab to auto complete ROS commands.

+Resolution: You can fix that by sourcing devel/setup.bash.

+    $ source /code/catkin_ws/devel/setup.bash

+Symptom: I cannot connect to ROS master.

+Resolution: Go to protainer of the robot to make sure the following containers are running without errors:

+    ROS
+    car-interface
+    duckiebot-interface